1. Services Agreement Washington D.C. | Background of the Corporate Legal Dispute

 However, the defense established that the services agreement explicitly tied payment to full accounting and exhaustion of senior expenses.

-Under D.C. contract law, courts enforce conditions precedent when clearly identified within a services agreement.
+Under D.C.
+Contract law, courts enforce conditions precedent when clearly identified within a services agreement.

 2. Services Agreement Washington D.C. | Core Legal Issues in the Litigation

-Condition Precedent and Burden of Proof Under the Services Agreement
+Condition Precedent and Burden of Proof under the Services Agreement

 The defense emphasized that the services agreement required project wide cost settlement before any fees became payable.